Permanent Care Fees and Accommodation Charges

 Example of a combination payment for a room at CVL

-These prices are valid as at 1st January 2021.
-They are subject to change and will be adjusted quarterly in line with changes to the maximum permissible interest rate (MPIR).
+These prices are valid as at 1st April 2021.
+They are subject to change and will be adjusted quarterly in line with changes to the maximum permissible interest rate (MPIR) which is currently 4.01%.